 About This Park

-Located on U.S. Route 52 near Bramwell in Mercer County, Pinnacle Rock State Park is known for the 3,100-foot sandstone formation that gives the park its name.
-The roadside park includes a wooded area with picnic facilities, hiking trails and a fishing lake.
-An overlook from atop Pinnacle Rock is a popular destination for park visitors.
+Pinnacle Rock State Park is known for the 3,100-foot sandstone formation that gives the park its name.
+Located on U.S. Route 52 near Bramwell in Mercer County, the park includes a wooded area with picnic facilities, hiking trails and a fishing lake.
+An overlook from atop Pinnacle Rock is a popular destination and favorite photo spot for park visitors.

 Pinnacle Rock State Park was established in 1938 when the Conservation Commission purchased a 26-acre tract of land surrounding the 3,100-foot- high Pinnacle Rock.
 Parking areas, a walkway and the picnic shelter were then constructed by the Works Progress Administration in conjunction with the state of West Virginia.
 Today, the park has more than 400 acres and includes Jimmy Lewis Lake.

 Pinnacle Rock State Park has plenty of picnic areas with tables and grills for your day out at the park.
 A picnic shelter with a stone fireplace and seating for up to 75 may be reserved for group gatherings.
 Restrooms are located at Jimmy Lewis Lake and the shelter and picnic areas.
 The park also has a playground for the kiddos to enjoy.